International Travel Tips

 Spend extra money on your accommodations to ensure that you are staying in a safe place.
 Your safety is always important.
 Smaller boutique hotels usually offer excellent service and they are aware of any loiters in their lobbies thus keeping you safer!

 Purchase a SIM card for the foreign city that you are visiting.
 Many cards can be purchased in advance and sent to your home.
+Or, some mobile carriers have the option to adding international calling and texting while you are away.
+Do check with your carrier.

 Purchase a charging case or a portable charger for your phone so that you don't lose power while you are out exploring a new destination.